-41.37.
 Some countries may decide to prohibit or limit VA activities or VASPs, and those VA activities carried out by non-obliged entities, based on their assessment of risk and national regulatory context or in order to support other policy goals not addressed in this Guidance (e.g., consumer or investor protection, market protection, safety and soundness, or monetary policy).
-In such cases, some of the specific requirements of R. 15 would not apply, but jurisdictions would still need to assess the risks associated with covered VA activities or providers and have tools and authorities in place to take action for non-compliance with the prohibition or limitation (see sub-section 3.1.1.).
+In such cases, some of the specific requirements of R. 15 would not apply, but jurisdictions would still need to assess the risks associated with covered VA activities or providers and have tools and authorities in place to take action for non-compliance with the prohibition or limitation.
+In deciding whether to prohibit or limit VA activities of VASPs, countries should understand the ML/TF risks associated with VAs.
+A country should ensure that it has the technical capacity and resources to enforce such a prohibition or limitation.